vtoliveira/ml-model-production/README.md

 Practical case to simulate a production environment for serving machine learning models.

-**My own implementation of Nubank's case found on github for Machine Learning opening for learning purposes.**
+**My own implementation of Nubank's case found on github for Machine Learning Engineer learning purposes.**

 ## Case Description